Hang-Hu/restaurantRecommender/README.md

 ## Project Description

-This project is a real-time restaurants recommendation system using Collaborative Filtering.
+This project is a restaurants recommendation system using Collaborative Filtering.
 It makes recommendations based on user reviews, to find out those with similar interest and recommend based on that.

 When a user login, Django will call Spark through Celery to make recommendations for this user based on trained model loaded in Spark application.
 Once done, it will cache the result into MySQL and return the result to Django.
 Next time the user login, Django will get cached recommendations from MySQL.